WPIRoboticsProjects/GRIP/CONTRIBUTING.md

 ### Code Formatting

 * GRIP follows the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html) with a few modifications regarding import order.
 We use the gradle [checkstyle](http://checkstyle.sourceforge.net/) plugin to ensure that code conforms to this styleguide.
-There are plugins for most majore IDE's that support importing the `checkstyle.xml` file.
+There are plugins for most major IDE's that support importing the `checkstyle.xml` file.